+The ongoing attacks have been deeply unsettling and, at times, I've felt hopeless and uncertain about how to move forward without shrinking or hardening myself.
 Then I remembered why I got into this industry in the first place.
-When I became a beauty editor at 25, it was a very intentional career move for me, and it was a decision that was largely based on my desire to connect with people through the seemingly surface-level world of makeup and hair.
+When I became a beauty editor more than eight years ago, it was a decision that was largely based on my desire to connect with people through the seemingly surface-level world of makeup and hair.

 Yes, the discovery of new products was fun, but what really drew me to this industry was the way it allowed people from all walks of life find common ground.